What is machine transplanting of rice?

 - Soil should not be so dry that it sticks to and interferes with planting parts or wheels of the transplanter.

-- Load the seedling mats on the machine and transplant the seedlings at the selected machine setting.
+- Load the seedling mats into the machine and transplant the seedlings at the selected machine setting.

-- Seedlings must be planted while still young, and so mechanical transplanting is best suited for irrigated areas only.
+- Seedlings must be planted while still young, and this makes machine transplanting a more suitable method only in irrigated areas.

-- Special nursery management is needed (mat nursery or seedling trays).
+- Good nursery management practices are required e.g Mat nursery & seedling trays.
+Special nursery management is needed (mat nursery or seedling trays).

-- Good land preparation, leveling and water management are required.
+- Proper land preparation, land leveling and water management should be there.

-- Transplanting machines are expensive; so poor farmers cannot afford them (contract hiring of transplanters is available in some countries).
+- Transplanting machines and its maintenance are expensive; so poor farmers cannot afford them (contract hiring of transplanters is available in some countries).

 - Problems in poorly prepared and leveled land, or with poorly designed machines.